Initiating a Workflow via Virtual Assistant

 Troubleshooting

 • The Virtual Assistant doesn't recognize my query.
-Make sure the skill description clearly describes the intent it should match.
-The assistant relies on this description for skill matching.
+Make sure the tool description clearly describes the intent it should match.
+The assistant relies on this description for tool matching.

 • The workflow doesn't trigger.
 Verify that the web-hook is enabled and the workflow is published.
-Check that the skill is correctly linked to the workflow.
+Check that the tool is correctly linked to the workflow.